adedomin/CSC450-project-proposal/proposal-dedominica.md

 The key of this step is to take emitted tokens from the lexical analyser and to check them against a set of rules.
 Depending on the parser style depends on the kind of and quality of errors.
 In many cases, most users use domain specific languages like GNU bison or YACC to generate the logic behind their grammars.
-The other ways to build a parser is to do a recursive decent parser or a functional combinators composed of parsers.
+Without such a DSL, developers are forced to make recursive decent parser or create parser combinators [@parsecomb].

 The second phase of this is to apply grammars to actions.
 Actions are basically the logic to apply when a grammar matches.